darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 : For example, if you want a preset to be applied to all images from a specific camera leave all fields at default values except for "model".
 Leave all fields unchanged to auto-apply a preset to all images.

 : The example dialog above sets up following rules: if the lens name matches, the aperture is greater than or equal to f/8 and the focal length is between 24 and 35mm the preset will be automatically applied.

 : _The [image information](../../module-reference/utility-modules/shared/image-information.md) module displays the camera model and lens name for each image.
 Use this to ensure you have the correct spelling._

-: If there is more than one preset with matching parameters for a given image, darktable creates multiple instances of the module, one for each matching preset, in the order they were defined.
-I.e., the last preset that was created will be placed after all other instances of the module in the pipeline.
+: If there is more than one preset with matching parameters for a given image, darktable creates a separate module instance for each matching preset, in the order they were defined -- the last preset that was created will be placed after all other instances of the module in the pipeline.

 only show this preset for matching images _(processing modules only)_ : Check this box to automatically show the preset in the preset menu, using the same set of filters.